mwoodson1/mwoodson1.github.io/about.md

 Deep learning, as with many other technical fields, involves a lot of creativity.
 My favorite place to practice my creativity is in the kitchen where all of the senses are engaged to create something that looks, tastes, smells, feels, and even sounds (think crunchy!) delicious.
-You can check out some of my masterpieces and masterpieces from other places I have visited
+You can check out some of mine, as well as others, culinary masterpieces
 <a href="">here</a>.

 If you are interested in my work or qualifications then check out my